Click here to listen to a reading of this blog:

 It said: “Just Keep Swimming”.

-It was hard to keep on going, but it gave me this new found hope.
+It was hard to keep on going, but it gave me this new found hope I couldn’t describe.

 It’s amazing what helps us when we’re at our lowest.

-I would read this quote and say it to myself when I felt like giving up, and it gave me hope.
+I would read this quote and say it to myself when I felt like giving up, and it truly did help to give me more hope.
 I don’t know how exactly, but it helped me.

 “Just keep swimming” I’d say to myself when I felt like I couldn’t handle going to work, getting out of bed or even answering a phone call.
 It made things that little bit less dark, that little bit less hard and not so heavy.